 Everybody loves the sight of a winter wonderland … until you have to try to drive around in one.
 Snow, ice, freezing temperatures and low visibility can quickly turn that dreamscape into a nightmare.
-Fortunately, there are a host of features in modern vehicles that make driving in snow and adverse conditions much more convenient and, most importantly, safe.
+Fortunately, there are a host of features in modern vehicles that make driving in snow and hazardous conditions much easier and, most importantly, safe.
 While most vehicles have these features available, some put more of an emphasis on safety than others, making them the best cars for winter driving.